cabouman/mbirjax/docs/source/index.rst

-.. mbirjax_sandbox documentation master file, created by sphinx-quickstart on Fri Jun 25 14:24:26 2021.
+.. mbirjax documentation master file, created by sphinx-quickstart on Fri Jun 25 14:24:26 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.